mkubasz/cv/README.md

 **Senior Software Engineer** @ [Nozbe](https://nozbe.com/) _(July 2019 - January 2020)_ <br>
   - Responsible for the productivity platform for teams.
   - Responsible for a ML infrastructure to help productivity.
+  - Managing and maintaining infrastructure using Kubernetes (K8s) and AWS
   - Creating the mobile application for support productivity. <br>
   **_Technologies used:_** Python, Flutter, Dart, Node.
 <br><br>